mhalushka/miRge3_build/README.rst

 miRge3.0-build
 ==============

-Enables building small-RNA libraries for organism of choice to use in miRge3.0 pipeline.
+Enables building small-RNA libraries for the organism of choice to use in miRge3.0 pipeline.

 Update: package migration to python3.8
 ######################################